google-marketing-solutions/video-metadata-ai-toolkit/README.md

 #### Code format

 Submitted code should conform to Google's Python style guide.
-To format code automatically, run `pyink --pyink-indentation=2 [FILENAME]`.
+To format code automatically, run `pyink --pyink-indentation=2 -l 80 [FILENAME]`.

 For VS Code users, you can configure the formatter to run automatically by adding the following to your `settings.json`: